TexasInstruments/simplelink-lowpower-f3-sdk/README.md

 * **Simplified workflow for rebasing**: Git makes it simpler for you to rebase your changes to new releases.

-One temporary, notable difference in this LPF3 9.11.00.18 SDK GitHub distribution when compared to the classic installer above, is the exclusion of the **tools/ble/ble_agent/ble_toolbox/** directory.
+One temporary, notable difference in this LPF3 GitHub distribution when compared to the classic installer above, is the exclusion of the **tools/ble/ble_agent/ble_toolbox/** directory.
 This has been temporarily done as the ble_toolbox executable currently exceeds GitHub's file size limit.